-Barcelona is the cosmopolitan capital of Spain’s Catalonian region.
+Barcelona in the Mediterranean is the cosmopolitan capital of Spain’s Catalonian region.
 You can find great art and architecture, among other tourist delights.
 Notably, the fantastic Sagrada Família church and other landmarks designed by the architect, Antoni Gaudí, adorn the city.
 Additional museums such as the Museu Picasso and Fundació Joan Miró feature modern art by their namesake artists.

 The city is the Provincial Capital of Catalonia, though not of Spain itself.
 However, few cities can claim to be more appealing than Barcelona, even though it isn’t the biggest city in the world, and isn’t particularly well organised!
 For example; there are constant traffic jams, and parking is a struggle.
-Also, the skyline shows modern architecture juggling uncomfortably for position with historical buildings.
+Also, the skyline shows modern architecture juggling uncomfortably for a position with historical buildings.
 Additionally, there is plenty of evidence confirming both extravagance and poverty, and it is one of the noisiest cities in Europe.

 So, what is the secret of Barcelona’s popularity?

 Is it the multi-cultural buzz of people that keeps the city alive?
 Or, is it the intoxicating mixture of excellence, incompetence, noise and laughter?

 Barcelona is a “City of Dreams”.
 Consequently, there are some super-rich people here who live like kings.
 Conversely, though, many people still struggle to stay above the breadline.